-- (2) Draw the $1^{st}$ set of n random two-digit number from the table by the method discussed in Section II b. - (3) Draw the $2^{nd}$ set of n random two-digit number from the table by the same method independently from the $1^{st}$ set. - (4) Draw the $3^{rd}$ set of n random two-digit number from the table by the same method independently from the $1^{st}$ set & the 2nd set. - (4) Combine the random two-digit numbers of the 1st set with the corresponding random two-digit numbers of the 2nd set and the corresponding random two-digit numbers of the 3rd set by the choice of the positions obtained in step (1) to obtain the n random six-digit numbers.
+- (2) Draw the 1st set of n random three-digit number from the table by the method discussed in Section II b. - (3) Draw the 2^{nd} set of n random three-digit number from the table by the same method independently from the 1^{st} set. - (4) Combine the random three-digit numbers of the 1st set with the corresponding random three-digit numbers of the 2nd set by the choice of the positions obtained in step (1) to obtain the n random six-digit numbers.